Snow White: A Tale of Terror: Plot

 In 1493 Germany, Baron Frederick Hoffman and his pregnant wife Lilliana are driving home through the woods when their carriage is attacked by wolves, and Lilliana is mortally wounded.
-Frederick is forced to perform a caesarean section on her to save their unborn daughter, whom he names Lilli in honor of her mother.
-Seven years later, Frederick remarries the French noblewoman Claudia Alvise, who arrives at his residence along with her mute brother Gustav and an ornate vanity that belonged to their mother.
-Despite Claudia's attempts to win over Lilli, the latter refuses to accept her, still mourning her mother and envying her father's attention to Claudia.
-On the Hoffmans' wedding night, Lilli witnesses her nanny being killed by a mysterious force from Claudia's vanity mirror, which increases her distrust of her stepmother.
+Frederick is forced to perform a caesarean section on her in order to save their unborn daughter, whom he names Lilliana (Lilli for short) in honor of his deceased wife.
+Seven years later, Frederick remarries, taking to wife the French noblewoman Claudia Alvise, who arrives at his residence with her mute brother Gustav and an ornate vanity that belonged to their mother.
+Despite Claudia's attempts to win her over, Lilli refuses to accept her stepmother, mourning her birth mother and envying Frederick's attention to Claudia.
+On the Hoffmans' wedding night, Lilli witnesses her nanny being killed by a force emanating from Claudia's vanity mirror, which further strains her relationship with her stepmother.

-Nine years later, a teenaged Lilli starts a relationship with a young doctor, Peter Gutenberg, and dreams of leaving home, while Claudia is pregnant with her first child.
-The Hoffmans throw a ball, and Lilli arrives dressed in her mother's gown, taking Frederick's attention away from Claudia.
-Hurt and jealous, Claudia goes into premature labor and the baby is a stillborn, while she is rendered unable to have other children.
-The spirit from Claudia's mirror in the form of her reflection consoles her and promises revenge on Lilli.
-Lilli remorsefully apologizes to Claudia, unaware that the latter has decided to dispose of her.
+Nine years later, a teenaged Lilli starts a relationship with a young doctor, Peter Gutenberg, and dreams of leaving home, while Claudia expects her first child.
+The Hoffmans throw a party, and Lilli arrives dressed in her mother's ballgown, taking Frederick's attention away from Claudia.
+Hurt and jealous, Claudia goes into premature labor, and her baby is stillborn, while she is rendered unable to conceive another one.
+The spirit from Claudia's mirror (in the form of her beautiful reflection) consoles her, blaming Lilli for her misfortunes.
+The next day, Lilli remorsefully apologizes to Claudia, but the latter decides to take revenge on her.

-Several weeks later, Claudia sends Gustav to kill Lilli when she is walking outside, forcing the latter to flee into the woods.
-Gustav brings his sister a boar's heart, as if it were Lilli's, but the mirror reveals his trick, and Claudia bewitches her brother with hallucinations that drive him to suicide.
-Frederick and Peter go in search of Lilli, but the former gets injured and they are forced to return home.
-In the forest, Lilli stumbles upon an abandoned abbey, where she is confronted by a group of seven societal outcasts; one of them, Rolf, offers to get a ransom for Lilli and tries to rape her, but their leader, Will, drives him away.
+Several weeks later, Claudia sends Gustav to kill Lilli, and the latter is forced to flee into the woods.
+Gustav brings his sister a boar's heart instead of Lilli's, but the mirror reveals the deception, and Claudia drives him to suicide by bewitching him with hallucinations.
+Frederick goes in search of his daughter, but gets injured and is forced to return home.
+In the woods, Lilli comes across an abandoned abbey, where she encounters a band of seven societal outcasts; one of them (Rolf) offers to get a ransom for Lilli and tries to rape her, but their leader (Will) banishes him.